tranek/GASDocumentation/README.md

 <a name="concepts-asg-initglobaldata"></a>
 #### 4.9.1 InitGlobalData()
-Starting in UE 4.24, it is now necessary to call `UAbilitySystemGlobals::InitGlobalData()` to use [`TargetData`](#concepts-targeting-data), otherwise you will get errors related to `ScriptStructCache` and clients will be disconnected from the server.
+Starting in UE 4.24, it is now necessary to call `UAbilitySystemGlobals::Get().InitGlobalData()` to use [`TargetData`](#concepts-targeting-data), otherwise you will get errors related to `ScriptStructCache` and clients will be disconnected from the server.
 This function only needs to be called once in a project.
-Fortnite calls it from the AssetManager class's start initial loading function and Paragon called it from `UEngine::Init()`.
-I find that putting it in `UEngineSubsystem::Initialize()` is a good place as shown in the Sample Project.
+Fortnite calls it from `UAssetManager::StartInitialLoading()` and Paragon called it from `UEngine::Init()`.
+I find that putting it in `UAssetManager::StartInitialLoading()` is a good place as shown in the Sample Project.
 I would consider this boilerplate code that you should copy into your project to avoid issues with `TargetData`.

-If you run into a crash while using the `AbilitySystemGlobals` `GlobalAttributeSetDefaultsTableNames`, you may need to call `UAbilitySystemGlobals::InitGlobalData()` later like Fortnite in the `AssetManager` or in the `GameInstance` instead of in `UEngineSubsystem::Initialize()`.
-This crash is likely due to the order in which the `Subsystems` are created and the `GlobalAttributeDefaultsTables` requires the `EditorSubsystem` to be loaded to bind a delegate in `UAbilitySystemGlobals::InitGlobalData()`.
+If you run into a crash while using the `AbilitySystemGlobals` `GlobalAttributeSetDefaultsTableNames`, you may need to call `UAbilitySystemGlobals::Get().InitGlobalData()` later like Fortnite in the `AssetManager` or in the `GameInstance`.

 **[⬆ Back to Top](#table-of-contents)**